fisherleeyhl77/uav_navigation/README.md

 State UAV Navigation with Asctec Firefly and Realsense R200 Camera
 ------------------------------------------------------------------

-This reporsitory implements the 3D Localisation, Mapping and reactive Pathplanning/Pathfollowing of the Astec Firefly with an mounted Realsense R200 Camera.
+This reporsitory implements the 3D Localisation, Mapping and reactive Pathplanning/Pathfollowing of the AscTec Firefly with a mounted Realsense R200 Camera.

 - For the 3D Localisation we create position data using extended kalman filtered signals from the firefly-IMU(inertial measurement unit) and camera-VO(visual odometry).
 The IMU is already built-in the Firefly.
 Visual odometry is created from the realsense R200 camera.